Suyashsharma8/Security-Projects/MISP/Logrotate.md

 sudo logrotate -d /etc/logrotate.d/misp
 ```

 4. This debugs the rotation process without making actual changes.
-If everything looks fine, run to force immediate log rotation:
+If everything looks fine, run the below command to force immediate log rotation:

 ```bash
 sudo logrotate -f /etc/logrotate.d/misp
 ```

-Logrotate is already managed by a cron job in /etc/cron.daily/logrotate.
-You don’t need to do anything extra—Linux will automatically rotate logs daily.
+Logrotate is already managed by a cron job in /etc/cron.daily/logrotate and does not need to anything extra—Linux will automatically rotate logs daily.